Iyadchafroud/pg-synchro-table-in-reel-time/README.md

 # pg-synchro-table-in-reel-time
-synchronisation  in reel time between two postgress server
+synchronisation  of a table  in reel time between two    postgress server